 Therefore, we’re going to focus more on the security side of things a great deal, then see what can be done about the speed.
 It’s only fair that way.

-It is worth mentioning that the tools we’re going to use for CyberGhost are the same as the ones we’re using for other services as well.
-Security-wise, we rely on the IPX website and regarding speed we decided that the fast.com service that Netflix has to offer has the most accurate results.
+It is worth mentioning that the tools we’re going to use for CyberGhost VPN are the same as the ones we’re using for other services as well.
+Security-wise, we rely on the services that we’ve mentioned in this article, since they proved to be reliable over the course of our reviews.

 We highly encourage you to bring your own results into play.
 If you’re a CyberGhost user and want to see if our results are accurate, please check our results and compare them to yours.
 More so, leave us your feedback regarding the matter.